VinuraY/cipher/README.md

 ---
 ## Important Notes

--This tool is for authorized and educational use only.
+- This tool is for authorized and educational use only.
--Use responsibly and ensure you have permission to access any target machines.
+- Use responsibly and ensure you have permission to access any target machines.
--Tested on Linux environments.
+- Tested on Linux environments.